 Column 5 records the deposits received in the case.
+There are 24 UTCs that apply to deposits.
+UTCs in the 1100 series are used for receipts from the liquidation of assets that are listed by the debtor on the original schedules and statements.
+UTCs in the 1200 series are used for receipts from assets added on amended schedules and assets discovered by the trustee.
 Certificate of Deposit interest should only be recorded on Form 2 when earned and deposited in the bank account.
 It should not be estimated and recorded on Form 2 when the CD maturity date does not coincide with the reporting cut-off date.

 Transfers into the account from another estate account are recorded in Column 5.
+The UTC for estate account transfers is 9999-000.

 If a deposited item is returned for insufficient funds ("NSF") or an item was deposited in error to the estate, the reversal or correction should be recorded as a negative figure in Column 5 and the the entry should be explained in Column 4, Description of Transaction.
+The UTC for both a deposit made in error and its correction is 1280-002; the UTC for posting the NSF check is the same as the UTC used for the original deposit.